An Outline of the Kingsmead Curriculum

 - attendance at Kingsmead significantly below the average for the student’s specific year group

-- diagnosed mental/physical health needs and additional education needs requiring a reduction to enable an individual education programme, details of which are found in the relevant student’s EHCP
+- diagnosed mental/physical health needs and additional education needs requiring a reduction to enable an individual education programme, details of which are found in the relevant student’s EHCP, or provided by doctors note

 When a student is already in receipt of a reduced timetable, any shortfall in curriculum hours will wherever possible be met through increasing student time within their existing core curriculum or options time under the direction of a Kingsmead subject specialist teacher.